dadadel/pyment/README.md

 Example
 -------
 See the **example.py.patch** file to see what kind of result can be obtained.
-That patch was obtained using the following command:
+That patch was generated using the following command:

         $ ./pyment.py example.py